zhaoxuejun1234/Threadpool/README.md

 Finishing a ThreadPool is an efficient way to enhance your C++11 thread skills.
 In this repo,you will find almost all frequently used features of C++11 thread,including thread, mutex,future,condition_variable.

 A ThreadPool contains two parts, including threads queue and task queue.
-ThreadPool tries to pop and push tasks through multiple functions.
-ThreadPool's core function is function
+ThreadPool's core function is function Threadpool::Start().
-Threadpool::Start().
 ThreadPool achieves task acquisition,task run and so on.